On my walk today, I found the Japan Map Center!

 In commemoration of His Majesty the Emperor’s accession to the throne, a set of 1,000 limited edition maps commemorating the accession of the fourth generation to the throne, priced at 27,500 yen, is also available for purchase.
 The four generations seem to be Taisho, Showa, Heisei, and Reiwa.
 It comes in a paulownia box.

-We found an observation well for land subsidence!
+I found an observation well for land subsidence!

 This is the second observation well after the Setagaya observation well at Roka Koshunen.